Ares42/Plex-Info/README.md

 If you're here, you've either been invited to Luke's Plex server, or you're curious about how to get started.
 Either way, lucky you!

-If you're here for Movies, music, or TV Shows, you're in the right place.
-If you want books or Audiobooks, just scroll down to that section.
+If you're here for Movies, Music, or TV Shows, you're in the right place.
+If you want Books or Audiobooks, just scroll down to that section.

 ## Plex and you